View on GitHub

 Configuration Example

-For a complete example of various use cases, please refer to examples/config.example.toml.
+For a complete example covering various use cases, refer to examples/config.example.toml.

 # Set default monitoring interval to 1 second